Walter J. Koch: Personal life

 Walter J. Koch married Macaira Koch (née Macaira Rose Michel) on October 1, 1988.
-Together they have two sons—Walter Michel (born Nov.
-12, 1998) and Joseph Hunter (born April 8, 2001).
+They have two sons: Walter Michel (born November 12, 1998) and Joseph Hunter (born April 8, 2001).

 Awards and notable achievements

 Koch has served on NIH study sections as both a reviewer and Chair.
 He is the outgoing Chair of the Basic Cardiovascular Sciences Council of the American Heart Association and a current Associate Editor of Circulation Research.
 Koch has won numerous awards, among which include: